Streatham operation ‘could not have been more effective’, inquest hears

 Both victims survived.

-He had been released from Belmarsh prison 10 days earlier and was seen buying items from Poundland which he later used to fashion a crude imitation of a suicide belt, which he was wearing when he was shot dead.

-The inquest previously heard police and MI5 decided against arresting him, two days before he struck.

-The officer, known only as BX88 to protect his identity, defended police actions at Amman’s inquest on Monday.
+The SFC, known only as BX88 to protect his identity, defended police actions at Amman’s inquest on Monday.

 He said: “In the context of an armed operation, one person lost his life and others were injured.